-When preparing for the donation conversation with the family refer to NHSBT Advanced Communication Guide page 34-36 (available in File Director), and DAT3784 Rationale for Consent, INF1370 - Authorisation Form Rationale.
+The SN should also refer to NHSBT Advanced Communication Guide page 34-36 (available in File Director), and DAT3784 Rationale for Consent, INF1370 - Authorisation Form Rationale.

 Consider referral to the Coroner/Procurator Fiscal following guidance in MPD865 with specific reference to Appendix 1.